levantu2003/my-windows-dotfile/README.md

-# NEOVIM AND WINDOWS TERMINAL CUSTOMIZATION
+# Neovim and Windows Terminal Customization
 To be continue...😎